emcdo411/ba-pmo-hybrid-insights/README.md

-I'll add the suggested enhancements to the case study now.
-Here's how it will look:

----

 ## 📍 Introduction

 In legacy business structures, Business Analysts often report to IT managers, a practice born out of traditional waterfall project management systems.
 However, in modern, agile environments where business decisions require tight alignment between data, technology, and business objectives, this setup creates bottlenecks.